CP1404/Practicals/prac_03/README.md

         **Important:** Remember SRP - functions should do one thing, so these should be calculation functions.
 Do not get user input or print output in the functions - do those outside.
-        That means these will be very small functions... that\'s OK... they abstract a core piece of functionality.
+        That means these will be very small functions... that's OK... they abstract a core piece of functionality.

-    b.  **broken\_score.py** -- use a function that takes in the score as a parameter and returns the result to be printed.
+    b.  **broken_score.py** -- use a function that takes in the score as a parameter and returns the result to be printed.
 The *function* should not print it; the *main* program should store and print the returned value.